ronnnnn/nilts/packages/nilts/README.md

 #### fixed_text_scale_rich_text

-- Target SDK: Any versions nilts supports
+- Target SDK     : Any versions nilts supports
-- Rule type: Practice
+- Rule type      : Practice
-- Maturity level: Experimental
+- Maturity level : Experimental
-- Quick fix: ✅
+- Quick fix      : ✅

 **Consider** using `Text.rich` or adding `textScaler` or `textScaleFactor` (deprecated on Flutter 3.16.0 and above) argument to [RichText] constructor to make the text size responsive for user setting.